JuanWebDeveloper/Java-Exercises/README.md

 ## `Exercise Nine`

 From the text, "La sonrisa será la mejor arma contra la tristeza" Replace all the **a** of the previous String with an **e**, additionally concatenate to this phrase an additional one that you want to include by console and show them later together.

+## `Exercise Ten`

+Make a console application, that when entering a phrase by keyboard, eliminates the spaces that it contains.